Carrooi/Node-SourceCompiler/README.md

 * minify: boolean option, if it is true, then result file will be compressed
 	+ css styles: ([clean-css](https://npmjs.org/package/clean-css))
 	+ js: ([uglify-js](https://npmjs.org/package/uglify-js))
+* precompile: some frameworks can just prepare your code for another usage without framework itself (eg. in browser).
+This options is for templates
+* jquerify: this option is also for templates and it wrap automatically result template into jQuery function
+* data: again for templates.
+This is an object with your variables passed to templates

 ```
 Compiler.compile('less', 'body { color: red; }', {